 Bicycle Boulevards are low-volume and low-speed streets where motorists and bicyclists share the same lane.
 A motorist will usually have to cross over into the adjacent travel lane to pass a bicyclist unless a wide outside lane or shoulder is provided.
-Bicycle Boulevards are indicated with signage and pavement markings with a large image of a bicyclist.
-This is done to create a unique identity for the Bicycle Boulevard.
+Bicycle Boulevards are indicated with signage and pavement markings with an image of a large bicyclist.
+This is done to create a more unique identity for the Bicycle Boulevard.
 Bicycle Boulevards also typically have more intense design interventions, such as bulb-outs, chicanes, etc., that help slow vehicular traffic.

 Traffic calming and other treatments along the corridor may reduce vehicle speeds so that motorists and bicyclists generally travel at the same speed.
 This creates a safer and more comfortable environment for all users.
 Bicycle Boulevards also incorporate treatments to facilitate safe and convenient crossings where bicyclists must traverse major streets.
 Bicycle Boulevards work best in well-connected street grids where riders can follow reasonably direct and logical routes with few "twists and turns."
-Boulevards also work best when higher-order parallel streets exist to serve through vehicle traffic.
+Boulevards also work best when higher-order parallel streets exist to serve thru vehicle traffic.
 There are approximately 6 miles of existing Bicycle Boulevards in Albuquerque.
-See Figure 10: Existing Bikeways & Trails Map, page 64.

-Bicycle Routes & Sharrows
+Bicycle Routes & "Sharrows"

 The most common bikeways are shared roadways, which accommodate vehicles and bicycles in the same travel lane.
-They include link routes on local streets to get cyclists to designated facilities, as well as routes specifically designated as Bike Route.
-The most suitable roadways for shared vehicle/bicycle use are those with posted speeds of 25-mph or less and low traffic volumes of 3,000 average daily traffic or less, many of which are in residential areas.
+They include link routes on local streets to get cyclists to designated facilities, as well as routes specifically designated as a Bike Route.
+The most suitable roadways for shared vehicle/bicycle use are those with low posted speeds of 25-mph or less and low traffic volumes of 3,000 average daily traffic or less, many of which are in residential areas.
 These facilities may include traffic-calming devices to reduce vehicle speeds while limiting conflicts between motorists and bicyclists.
-A common practice is to designate a system of shared roadways, which have bicycle route signs, directional arrows and other way finding information.
-Bicycle routes may be marked with sharrows, which are pavement markings used to indicate a shared travel lane with both bicycle and motor vehicles.
+A common practice is to designate a system of shared roadways which are signed with bicycle route signs, directional arrows and other way finding information.
+Bicycle routes may be marked with "sharrows," which are pavement markings used to indicate a shared travel lane with both bicycle and motor vehicles.

 Approximately 134 miles of bike routes currently exist throughout the city, providing convenient links to other parts of the bikeways system and to destinations throughout the city, including residential areas, transit stops, and schools.
-See Figure 10: Existing Bikeways & Trails Map, page 64.